mgundas/Zasphere/readme.md

 # Zaphere

-Zaphere is a web application designed to [describe the main purpose of your application].
+Zaphere is a web application.
 This project is built using Node.js, Express, MongoDB, and other modern web technologies.

 ## Table of Contents